vituum/vite-plugin-send/README.md

 <a href="https://nodejs.org/en/about/releases/"><img src="https://img.shields.io/node/v/@vituum/vite-plugin-send.svg" alt="node compatility"></a>

 # ⚡️✉️ ViteSend
-Lets you send content of your page via `nodemailer` when `?send` get param is present Vite Dev Server.
+Lets you send content of your page via `nodemailer` when `?send` get param is present in Vite Dev Server.
 Handy for testing email templates!

-You can also export `send` from `@vituum/vite-plugin-send` or `@vituum/vite-plugin-send/send.js` to write a custom script you can call via Node.js
+You can also export `send` from `@vituum/vite-plugin-send` or `@vituum/vite-plugin-send/send.js` to write a custom script which you can call via Node.js

 ## Basic usage